ElijahKotyluk/commercejs-nuxt-webhooks/README.md

 * Updated your server to listen for a request from the webhook and use the data to send an email.
 * Created a webhook that triggers whenever a customer creates an order
 * Installed and used ngrok to test your webhook
+* Sent an email to your customer when an order is submitted
-*
+* Created a confirmation page

 [Live Demo](https://cjs-nuxt-webhook.herokuapp.com/)

-## Conclusion
-Nice work, you've successfully created a checkout page and captured an order.

-Let's review what we have accommplished in this guide.

-* Learned how to create shipping regions and apply them to products in your dashboard
-* Generated a checkout token and used that token to capture an order
-* Created a component to be used as a form to gather data to submit the capture
-* Wrote rules for required inputs
-* Created a Checkout page for your customers

 As you can see, the Commerce.js SDK greatly simplifies the eCommerce process, the only thing left for you to do is create a theme or layout and style your app as you see fit.